 Figure 3.
 TPR Profile Performed at 25 bar Pressure

-Figure 3 showing the 25 bar pressure TPR profile features a sharp inverted peak at 150°C and a wider inverted peak close to 250°C. During reduction H2 is consumed and mixes with the oxygen atoms in the metal oxide subsequent to the chemical reactions.
+Figure 3 showing the 25-bar pressure TPR profile features a sharp inverted peak at 150°C and a wider inverted peak close to 250°C. During reduction H2 is consumed and mixes with the oxygen atoms in the metal oxide after the chemical reactions.

-Given that TPR is a bulk reaction, quantitative analysis can be performed with the mass spectrometer data to ascertain the overall amount of reducible species existing in the catalyst.
+Given that TPR is a bulk reaction, quantitative analysis can be performed with the mass spectrometer data to ascertain the overall quantity of reducible species existing in the catalyst.

 Experiment 2: Pulse Chemisorption (PC)